serverless/blog/posts/2017-11-15-flask-python-rest-api-serverless-lambda-dynamodb.md

 If you already have an existing Flask application, it's very easy to convert to a Serverless-friendly application.
 Do the following steps:

-1. Install the `serverless-wsgi` package -- `npm install --save serverless-wsgi`
+1. Install the `serverless-wsgi` and `serverless-python-requirements` packages -- `npm install --save serverless-wsgi serverless-python-requirements`

 2. Configure your `serverless.yml`: